nicholsons/about/2024ideas.md

 Research and find free tools that students could use to generate UML diagrams. https://theresanaiforthat.com/s/class+diagram/

-Write tutorial on how to create say a class diagram.
+Write tutorial on how to create diagram, e.g. UML class diagram

 Give requirements for a REST API